Agentic AI in Council Services

 Latest update

-Boroughs came together in May 2026 for our in-person service mapping workshop, created service blueprints and identified pain points for the FOI, SARs, Adult Social Care (ASC) front door, ASC referrals and Council tax enquiries across participating councils.
+Boroughs came together for our in-person service mapping workshop, created service blueprints and identified pain points for the FOI, SARs, Adult Social Care (ASC) front door, ASC referrals and Council tax enquiries across participating councils.